angelocatalani/hexagonal_architecture/README.md

 - updates the domain model state
 - returns the output to the caller adapter

-The input parameter is called: `...Command` and the constructor verifies its syntactical validity.
+The input parameter is called: `...Command` (full mapping strategy) and the constructor verifies its syntactical validity.
 To avoid coupling between services, it is better to have a dedicated input for each service.

 Validating business rules is the semantically validity of the use case.